lotka/favdir/README.md

 # favouriteDirectory
-Two very simple bash aliases that allow you to quickly get to the directory you are currently using the most.
+Two simple bash aliases that allow you to set a favorite directory and then cd into it with one command.